HMAS Manoora (F48): 1969 Sale to Indonesia

+1972 Sinking

-In August 1969, the ship was sold to an Indonesian company, who renamed her Albulombo.
-The ship was sold for scrap to a Japanese firm in October 1972, and broken up in Taiwan.
+The ship was sold for scrap to a Japanese firm in October 1972, to be broken up in Taiwan.

+However it sunk in 18.19N - 120.34E while under tow from Djakarta to Kaohsiung for breaking.

 Legacy

-The suburb of Manoora in Cairns is named after the ship.
-The neighbouring suburb of Manunda is named after the Manoora's sister ship Manunda.
+The suburb of Manoora, Queensland in Cairns is named after the ship.
+The neighbouring suburb of Manunda is named after Manooras sister ship Manunda.